-- 63. The ALP, as the head company for a consolidated group of companies (COY 1, COY 2 and COY 3), pays tax on all the taxable income of the consolidated group in Australia.
-This example excludes situations where one or more of the group entities are in a loss position. - 64.
-The taxable income of the consolidated group is \$3,200 and the income tax paid is \$960.
-The group income includes income from the subsidiary companies of \$3,000 and the fee income derived by the ALP of \$200. - 65.
-Under s HG 2(1) the New Zealand partners are treated as deriving the fee income derived by the ALP.
+The fee income is income for New Zealand income tax purposes under s CB 1 and partnership income to the New Zealand partners under ss HG 2 and CB 35.
 The fee income is treated as assessable income of the partners sourced from outside New Zealand (satisfying the first element).
 The ALP has paid income tax on the fee income (satisfying the second and third elements).
 As a result, the three elements are met and a foreign tax credit will be available to the partners of the ALP but only to the extent that the tax paid relates to the fee income.

-- 66. As noted above, the first element requires the New Zealand resident partner to derive assessable income sourced from outside New Zealand.
+As noted above, the first element requires the New Zealand resident partner to derive assessable income sourced from outside New Zealand.
 The New Zealand partner, therefore, must derive income according to New Zealand tax law.
-In the case of the income from the Australian consolidated group of companies that income is not derived by the ALP for New Zealand tax purposes. - 67.
+In the case of the income from the Australian consolidated group of companies that income is not derived by the ALP for New Zealand tax purposes.

 The New Zealand partners must return their share of the income derived directly by the ALP.
 That is, \$100 and \$98 for the 50% partner and 49% partner respectively.
-The New Zealand partners do not need to return income that was derived by the subsidiary companies. - 68.
-A foreign tax credit will be available for the Australian income tax paid on the income earned directly by the ALP (subject to subpart LJ).
-In this case the foreign tax credit of \$30 will be allowed to the 50% partner NZLP 1 and \$29.40 to the 49% partner NZLP 2.
+The New Zealand partners do not need to return income that was derived by the subsidiary companies.

+A foreign tax credit will be available for the Australian income tax paid on the income earned directly by the ALP (subject to calculation in accordance with subpart LJ).
+In the specific example, Australian tax paid of \$30 will be allocated to the 50% partner - NZLP 1 - and Australian tax paid of \$29.40 will be allocated to the 49% partner - NZLP 2.
+These are their respective partnership shares of the income earned directly by the ALP and the Australian income tax paid on that income.